brennan-igm/IGME-110/exercises/audioExercise/audioExercise.md

 You can acquire audio files in a number of different ways.
 These include but are not limited to recording them yourself, finding them on a website that hosts creative commons audio or using tools to create your own sound effects and music.

 For music, try resources such as [this creativecommons.org article](https://creativecommons.org/about/program-areas/arts-culture/arts-culture-resources/legalmusicforvideos/).
+Or [The YouTube Audio Library](https://www.youtube.com/audiolibrary/music?nv=1).

 For the sound effects, you need to make the recordings yourself.
 You can then use the audacity skills you learned from the readings to trim and/or edit these recordings.